nbonamy/tidal_streamer/README.md

   client_secret: <YOUR_CLIENT_SECRET>
 ```

 You can now run the server.
 It will display a link you need to navigate to authorize it.
-After that you are all good: the server will display the port it is listening to!
+After that you are all good: the server will display the port it is listening on so!
+Now it's time to build whatever app you have in mind such as an [Android TV app](https://github.com/nbonamy/tidal_streamer_tv)!

 ## API Endpoints